survivejs/webpack-book/manuscript/optimizing_build/03_adding_hashes_to_filenames.md

 Our files have neat hashes now.
 To prove that it works for styling, you could try altering *app/main.css* and see what happens to the hashes when you rebuild.

 There's one problem, though.
 If you change the application code, it will invalidate the vendor file as well!
-Solving this requires extracting something known as a **manifest**, but before that we can improve the way the production build handles module ids.
+Solving this requires extracting a **manifest**, but before that we can improve the way the production build handles module ids.

 ## Enabling `HashedModuleIdsPlugin`